Yoric/ronin-time-bureaucrats/mission-the-polyphonic-choir.md

 > * Sophia \(F\)
 > * Stamitos \(M\)

+## What about women in Ancient Greece?

+Historically, women in Ancient Greece was expected to remain hidden in the gynaeceum, they were not supposed to take any decision outside of the household, etc. Playing a woman outsmarting these rules might actually be fun, but not all players would enjoy it.
+So if one of your Player Characters is a woman and the player isn't particularly interested in this side of role-playing, just assume that all the Time Peasants in and around Euthermios are so much in a state of shock that they don't have time to pay attention to the outrage that is a woman actually speaking without her male relative's permission.

 ## The City of Euthermios

 This story is set in the Ancient Greek city of Euthermios.
 If you haven't heard about that city, well, there's probably a good reason...
 Until a few weeks ago, this city was a major cultural and commercial node in the Greek Civilization.
 It overlooks the sea, controls a river known as the Lakedon, and is home to one of the greatest libraries of the Mediterranean, natural hot baths, as well as no less than ten temples to the various Gods known and lost, a volcanic crater rumoured to hide an entrance to the Land of the Dead, and a fabled Colossus.
 Philosophers, merchants and pilgrims came from all over the Mediterranean Sea and the Greek Peninsula to exchange, barter, pray and have their future read.
 According to legends, this is where Herakles defeated the dreaded Tricorn and buried it somewhere.
 Of course, at the best of times, this is also a city of slavery, one that smells of the piss and sweat of ten thousand human beings \(a true metropolis\), even when it's not beset by mosquitoes.